alpha-tea/mgtu-code/README.md

-This repository contains code written for the university's lab work.
+﻿This repository contains code written for the university's lab work.
 --------------------------------------------------------------------
 Archive watch on: https://www.youtube.com/@bitscode